Ruzgfpegk/sessionator/README.md

 * `->setSessionParam( 'parameterName', 'parameterValue' )` : (Optional) See Settings.md for the full list of settings
 * `->addToList();` : You HAVE to put it at the end to save the built session in the stack

+You can also import the contents of a session file in a given format:

+* `->importFromFile( 'MobaXtermFileToImport.mxtsessions', 'MobaXterm' )` : (Optional) To import connexions from an existing MobaXterm session file

 When you've added all the connections you wanted, you can export the file this way:

 * `$sessionList->exportAsText( 'MobaXterm' );` : To export to the terminal (beware of the file format!)